 The Max Kade Foundation has generously granted our department funds to support an ABD student for two semesters.
-The winner of the grant will receive a GTA III salary, benefits and a fee waiver for 3 CH (1-CH of German 8500 and 2-CH of German 8999).
+The winner of the grant will receive a GA III salary, benefits and a fee waiver for 3 CH (1-CH of German 8500 and 2-CH of German 8999).
 The grant is meant to help students complete their dissertations and to work on their teaching portfolios.
-Students will have no teaching responsibilities in the Department, but will be expected to partake in an OSU-sponsored teaching or equivalent program.
+Students will have no teaching responsibilities in the Department but will be expected to partake in an OSU-sponsored teaching or equivalent program.

-7-3 Dr. Henry Kratz Jr. Summer Research Fellowship for Graduate Students in German endowment will be used to provide summer research support to one prospective graduate student per year, to be received in the summer following the first year in the program.
+7-3 Dr. Henry Kratz Jr. Summer Research Fellowship for Graduate Students in German

+This generous bequest has been made by the estate of Dr. Henry Kratz, Jr., who passed away on April 14, 2008 at the age of 86, to help fund graduate research in the German program at The Ohio State University, where he received his M.A. and Ph.D. in 1946 and 1949.
+The income from this endowment will be used to provide summer research support to one prospective graduate student per year, to be received in the summer following the first year in the program.
 Students receiving this research fellowship are required to formulate a research plan with their advisors, which will be approved by the DGS, and submit a 2-page report on their research to their advisors and the DGS at the end of the summer.